‘My dear, when you come to Nigeria, you will always be di centa of attention, and you can’t just run around like you can ova there, so get ready o.’

 …and with that, she hung up the phone.

-Before continuing, I think it’s important to clarify that some of the ‘inconveniences’ I experienced in Nigeria were not a direct result of the fact that I am white.
+Lastly, I think it’s important to clarify that some of the ‘inconveniences’ I experienced in Nigeria were not a direct result of the fact that I am white.
 In many cases, I was faced with issues that everyday Nigerians (especially women) had to live with themselves.
 Having said this, however, it is the ‘issues’ that were specific and in many ways exclusive to me as a white person, that I will be focusing on within this post.

 My first stop in Nigeria was Lagos.
 I stayed there for a week to explore Nigeria’s biggest city.
 The people I was with were often bothered by the police, traffic wardens, shop owners, or gate men for some money, because decades of exploitation of everyday Nigerians by political elites and neo-colonial forces have led to the chronic underpayment of regular workers, leaving them with no choice but to earn some money on the side to satisfy their basic needs and those of their families.
 There was, however, a difference in both their behaviour and the requested amount of money once they spotted the ‘oyinbo’ at the back of the jeep.
-The general assumption is that white people are rich, especially since most of them live in the nicer parts of Lagos, whereas everyday Nigerians, most of whom are hard working, have to live in the less developed and largely overpopulated areas with little to no infrastructure.